· Last updated 2 June 2026

 Can You Really See Africa from Gibraltar?

 Visibility varies.
 Summer haze can reduce the contrast and make Morocco appear softer, though still visible.
 The clearest conditions tend to be winter mornings after rain, or early spring days when the air is clean and settled.
-The worst conditions for views are hot, hazy summer afternoons.
+The worst conditions are hot, hazy summer afternoons.

 The Best Spots to See Morocco and the Strait